lsulibraries/islandora_item_nominations/README.md

 ### Constraints / Requirements / Rules

-1. prefer JPEG datastream, use TN as a fallback
+1. prefer JPG datastream, use TN as a fallback
-2. metadata required will be title, description, creator, date, cmodel
+2. metadata from MODS will be title, description, creator, date, (cmodel is not part of metadata cmodel but pulled from the RI)
 3. item eligibility; nominate control will only be rendered for items that
   1. are not embargoed
   2. are published (toggle_unpublish module_exists)